What is a Herbalist?

 Chinese herbal medicine

-Chinese herbal medicine is one of several therapies that together, make up traditional Chinese medicine (TCM), and like Western herbal medicine, has several thousand years of historical use behind it.
+Chinese herbal medicine is one of several therapies that together, make up traditional Chinese medicine (TCM), and like traditional herbal medicine, has several thousand years of historical use behind it.
 Remedies have traditionally included minerals and some animal products as well as plants but practitioners in the UK use only plants.
 Herbal prescriptions are often specific formulae rather than being individualised prescriptions and are used to restore balance to the Qi (energy), moisture and blood that feed the organs of the body.
 Diagnostic methods during a consultation include pulse diagnosis and closely looking at the face, skin and tongue.